 For purposes of comparing our executive compensation against the competitive market, our Remuneration Committee reviews and considers the compensation levels and practices of a group of comparable biotechnology companies.
-The companies in this compensation peer group for 2021 were selected by our Remuneration Committee in October 2020, in consultation with Willis Towers Watson, on the basis of their similarity to us in terms of size, market capitalization, stage of development, research and development spend, industry sector, business strategy, and number of employees.
+The companies in this compensation peer group for 2022/2023 were selected by our Remuneration Committee in September 2022, in consultation with Pearl Meyer, on the basis of their similarity to us in terms of size, market capitalization, stage of development, research and development spend, industry sector, business strategy, and number of employees.

-Set forth in the following table is a list of the peer group used for 2021 as compared to the peer group used for 2020.
+Set forth in the following table is a list of the peer group used for 2022/2023 as compared to the peer group used for 2021/2022.
+The 2022/2023 peer group was used to benchmark 2022 compensation and set 2023 compensation and the 2021/2022 peer group was used to benchmark 2021 compensation and set 2022 compensation

-2021 2020 Agenus Inc. Agenus Inc. Atara Biotherapeutics, Inc Atara Biotherapeutics, Inc Athenex, Inc. Athenex, Inc. Autolus Therapeutics plc Autolus Therapeutics plc bluebird bio, Inc. bluebird bio, Inc. Clovis Oncology, Inc. Clovis Oncology, Inc. Dynavax Technologies Corporation Dynavax Technologies Corporation Immunocore Holding plc Editas Medicine, Inc. ImmunoGen, Inc ImmunoGen.
-Inc Inovio Pharmaceuticals, Inc. Inovio Pharmaceuticals, Inc. MacroGenics, Inc. Intellia Therapeutics, Inc. Oxford Biomedica plc MacroGenics, Inc.

-Poseida Therapeutics, Inc.
+2022/2023 2021/2022 Achilles Therapeutics plc Agenus Inc. Agenus Inc. Atara Biotherapeutics, Inc Atara Biotherapeutics, Inc Athenex, Inc. Autolus Therapeutics plc Autolus Therapeutics plc Bicycle Therapeutics plc bluebird bio.
+Inc. bluebird bio, Inc. Clovis Oncology, Inc. Immunocore Holding plc Dynavax Technologies Corporation Immunocore Holdings plc.
+ImmunoGen, Inc Inovio Pharmaceuticals, Inc. ImmunoGen, Inc Instil Bio, Inc. Inovio Pharmaceuticals, Inc. MacroGenics, Inc. MacroGenics, Inc..
+Nkarta, Inc. Oxford Biomedica plc Oxford Biomedica plc Poseida Therapeutics, Inc. Poseida Therapeutics, Inc. Precigen, Inc. Precigen, Inc. Precision Biosciences, Inc. Precision Biosciences, Inc. Sangamo Therapeutics, Inc. Replimune Group, Inc. Sorrento Therapeutics, Inc. Sana Biotechnology, Inc. TCR2 Therapeutics, Inc. Sangamo Therapeutics, Inc. TCR2 Therapeutics, Inc.

-Precigen, Inc.

-Precision Biosciences, Inc.

-Sangamo Therapeutics, Inc.

-Sorrento Therapeutics, Inc.

-Sangamo Therapeutics, Inc.

-Sorrento Therapeutics, Inc. TCR2 Therapeutics, Inc.

-To analyze the compensation practices of the companies in our compensation peer group, Willis Towers Watson gathered data from public filings (primarily proxy statements) and from the Radford Global Life Sciences Survey (including a custom cut).
-This market data was then used as a reference point for our Remuneration Committee to assess our current compensation levels in the course of its deliberations on forms and amounts of compensation.
+The Remuneration Committee, with the assistance of Pearl Meyer, utilized data gathered from the public filings of our peer group and size-appropriate, industry-specific data from the Radford Global Compensation Database to establish market benchmarks for our NEOs.
+This market benchmark data was then used as a reference point for our Remuneration Committee to assess our current compensation levels in the course of its deliberations on forms and amounts of compensation.
 Given our objective of attracting, retaining, motivating, and rewarding a highly-skilled team of executive officers and other employees, we aim to deliver a total compensation package that is within a competitive range around the median as compared to peers, with an emphasis on equity incentive compensation so as to more effectively tie our NEOs' and employees' interests to those of our shareholders.
 In light of this, when undertaking its competitive analysis, our Remuneration Committee reviews data pertaining to the 25th, 50th and 75th percentiles for base salary, total cash compensation (base salary plus annual bonus) and long-term incentive compensation.
 This competitive analysis is one factor, among others, taken into account by our Remuneration Committee in assessing current compensation levels and recommending changes to compensation or additional awards.